BBQ fundraiser for family killed on I-485

-A fundraiser for the family killed by a driver on I-485 who is suspected to have been under the influence was held near Lake Wylie on Saturday.
+A fundraiser for the family killed by a driver on I-485 who is suspected of being under the influence was being held this weekend near Lake Wylie.

-Featuring North Carolina barbecue and draped with photos remembering the parents and two daughters who were killed earlier this month, patrons showed up in droves to show support for the son, Jacob, who was not with the family at the time of the tragic accident.
+Patrons showed up for some North Carolina barbecue and viewed photo collages that remembered the parents and two daughters who were killed earlier this month.
+The show of support was also for the son, Jacob, who was not with the family at the time of the tragic accident.

 RELATED: Driver charged with second-degree murder in crash that killed 5 on I-485